Klipper3d/klipper/docs/Code_Overview.md

 A typical printer movement starts when a "G1" command is sent to the Klippy host and it completes when the corresponding step pulses are produced on the micro-controller.
 This section outlines the code flow of a typical move command.
+The [kinematics](Kinematics.md) document provides further information on the mechanics of moves.

 * Processing for a move command starts in gcode.py.
 The goal of gcode.py is to translate G-code into internal calls.
 Changes in